A Crown of Righteousness for Those Who Love His Appearing.

-So therefore, in sincerity, we must be eagerly awaiting His return and anticipating it at the appointed time.
+So, therefore, in sincerity, we must be eagerly awaiting His return and anticipating it at the appointed time.
 We must be ready at the door waiting for His knock to open and allow Him in.
 The days we live in are dangerous, treacherous, evil and wicked.
-Our lives are in peril wherever we are at; we must be ready to meet Him either there or in the air at the catching away or rapture.
+Our lives are in peril wherever we are so we must be ready to meet Him either here, there, or in the air at the catching away or rapture.
 You ready?

 Soli Deo gloria